CCSDSPy/ccsdspy/docs/index.rst

 --------------------
 Fixed length packets are one type of packet defined in CCSDS.
 When provided with a description of data layout, `ccsdspy.FixedLength` will decode the fields automatically using highly efficient vectorized shifting and masking.

-The result is returned as an `astropy.table.Table`.
+The result is returned as an OrderedDict, containing PacketField names as keys and values are each array of the interpreted data from each packet.

 .. code-block:: python